luke-kaufman/Team5-OOO-RISCV-core/STYLE_CONVENTION.md

 ONLY wires and parameters.
 NO regs (except testbenches).
 ALL wires should be all lowercase.
 One exception to this is the Nangate/FreePDK stdcell port names.
 We can't change those.
 ALL parameters should be all UPPERCASE.

+testbenches should be written so that they should output PASSED only (unlike mux4 so far).